Life in the White River Lessons

 Mosquito larvae

-At-home activity for the kids: Using a balloon, a straw, a rubber band, and water see how the Mosquito Larvae breathe underwater!
-With a blown-up balloon place half of the straw inside securing the straw in place with the rubber band.
+At-home activity for the kids: Using a balloon, straw, rubber band, and water, see how mosquito larvae breathe underwater!
+Using a blown-up balloon, place half of the straw inside securing the straw in place with the rubber band.
 Next, hold the balloon underwater while the straw stays above the water.
-Slowly squeeze the air out to see exactly how Mosquito Larvae breathe.
+Slowly squeeze the air out to see exactly how mosquito larvae breathe.

 Mussels